In the Burn CDs window, you can burn both Audio CDs and MP3 or other data CDs or DVDs. can also burn Blu-ray discs. The procedure is:

 To delete tracks from the burn list, select one or more tracks and then right-click on any one of them click on the '-' button above the track list (top-right).
 You can also move tracks within the list (providing the selection is a single block) by clicking and dragging.
 Again, to select more than one track hold down the , and to select a range of tracks, click on the first and then shift-click on the last.

-VinylStudio displays the total size of the tracks in the burn list and the amount of free space on the CD or DVD in the drive (if any).
+VinylStudio displays the total size of the tracks in the burn list and the amount of free space on the disc in the drive (if any).
 If the total size of the tracks in the burn list exceeds the free space on the CD, the display will turn yellow; you will only be able to burn the disc if you erase it or insert a new, blank disk.
-If the tracks exceed the capacity of the CD, the display turns red; you will not be able to burn a disc until you remove some tracks from the burn list or insert higher capacity media.
+If the tracks exceed the capacity of the disc, the display turns red; you will not be able to burn a disc until you remove some tracks from the burn list or insert higher capacity media.
 If no media is inserted, or if VinylStudio cannot determine its capacity, the available space is shown in black (best guess).

-If you wish to change or eliminate the usual 2 second gap between tracks on Audio CDs, you can do so in the CD Burning Options dialog, but be aware that not all CD players can play such discs properly.
+If you wish to change or eliminate the usual 2 second gap between tracks on Audio CDs, you can do so in the Burning Options dialog, but be aware that not all CD players can play such discs properly.
 You can also tell VinylStudio which size of media you are using in this dialog.

 If you wish to print a CD cover or label, you can export a track listing to a file in a format that most CD cover editors can read.
-Please note that this feature is available in VinylStudio Pro only.
+Please note that this feature is available in only.
 For more information, click here.

-VinylStudio will automatically update the album status for each album burned to CD (even if you just burn a single track).
+If you ask it to, VinylStudio will automatically update the album status for each album burned to CD (even if you just burn a single track).

 One reason is that you might have burned an MP3 or other data CD.
 Most older CD players will only play audio CDs.